ghostsandmachines/ghostsandmachines.github.io/_posts/2019-01-15-confined-random-walk-part-I.md

 tags: random-walk-series confined-brownian-motion diffusion-equation
 ---

 We are going to obtain the probability distribution for the position of a particle subject to brownian motion in a confined box.
-Let us consider the diffusion equation
+Let us consider the diffusion equation:

 $$
 \frac{\partial}{\partial t}P(x, t)  = D \frac{\partial^2}{\partial x^2}P(x, t)